 How to Take Your Cat on a Plane: The Complete Guide

-You can't bear the thought of traveling far from your beloved pet, whether it's to see relatives across the country or across the world.
+You can't bear the thought of leaving your pet at home when you go on a long trip, whether it's across the country or across the world to see relatives.
 Our pets are like members of the family, so we would take them with us almost everywhere.
-It's important to prepare in advance if you want to bring your cat on a plane with you.
+Preparation is key if you want to bring your cat on a flight with you.

 In most cases, you can bring your cat on a plane with you, but you still need to comply with the airline's rules and make sure your cat is as comfortable as possible.
 In addition, if you're going to be bringing a live animal onto foreign soil, you should research the regulations in advance of your trip.
 We sought the advice of veterinarians.
 Here is some advice on how to take your cat on a plane without worrying about its safety.